 The same goes for illness.
-It’ll be difficult when your child becomes ill or hurt to send them to their other parent’s.
-If you’ve always been the primary caregiver, you’ll want your child to stay with you when their sick regardless of whose house they should be at.
+It’ll be difficult when your child becomes ill or hurt to send them to their other parent’s house.
+If you’ve always been the primary caregiver, you’ll want your child to stay with you when they’re sick regardless of whose house they should be at.

 Establishing boundaries early and in all situations shows your children that both parents love them and can take care of them.
 Insisting you take over for every illness, hurt, or every time your child asks, shows your children you’re the only one who cares for them and makes the other parent powerless.